hrdtbs/autocompletes/README.md

 # autocompletes

-A sample to see the actual behaviors of the HTML autocomplete attributes.
+An example of the HTML autocomplete attributes.

 ## DEMO